About

 Three recurring signals.

-The studio is often brought in not because nothing is happening, but because the issue has already become real and the structure around it is still too weak.
+The practice is often useful not because nothing is happening, but because the issue has already become real and the structure around it is still too weak.

 Signal